 Las Vegas is a somewhat small city located in the state of New Mexico.
 With a population of 13,386 people and five constituent neighborhoods, Las Vegas is the 16th largest community in New Mexico.

-Las Vegas is a decidedly white-collar city, with fully 87.19% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Las Vegas is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Las Vegas is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Las Vegas who work in office and administrative support (18.64%), management occupations (10.05%), and teaching (8.95%).
+There are especially a lot of people living in Las Vegas who work in office and administrative support (16.57%), teaching (10.07%), and management occupations (7.98%).

 Las Vegas is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Las Vegas enrolled in college, Las Vegas has a number of services, amenities and opportunities geared towards the needs and activities of students.